$s$-Elusive Codes in Hamming Graphs: Introduction

 \section{Introduction}

-A \emph{code} in a Hamming graph $H(m,q)$ is simply a subset $C$ of its vertices and the automorphism group of $C$ is the setwise stabiliser of $C$ in the automorphism group of $H(m,q)$.
-A neighbour of $C$ is a vertex not in $C$ but distance one from some element of $C$.
-The concept of an elusive code arose from the question of whether, given a code $C$ in a Hamming graph $H(m,q)$, the automorphism group $X_1$ of the set of neighbours $C_1$ could be larger than the automorphism group $X$ of the code itself (see Section~\ref{notation}).
-This question was posed by the first and third authors in \cite{ntrcodes}, where an affirmative answer was provided by constructing an infinite family of examples.
-We call such codes \emph{elusive codes}.
+A \emph{code} in a Hamming graph $\varGamma=H(m,q)$ is a subset $C$ of its vertex set $V\varGamma$.
+The elements of $C$ are called \emph{codewords} and the automorphism group of $C$ is the setwise stabiliser of $C$ in the full automorphism group of $H(m,q)$.
+An $s$-neighbour of $C$ is a vertex $\alpha$ whose nearest codeword in $C$ is Hamming distance $s$ from $\alpha$.
+A code $C$ is called \emph{$s$-elusive} if there exists an equivalent code $C'$ to $C$ such that the sets of $s$-neighbours of $C$ and $C'$ are the same.
+Note that the notion of equivalence used here is more general than the standard one; see Section~\ref{notation}.

-If $C$ is an elusive code then there exists an automorphism $x\in X_1\setminus X$, which implies that $C^x\ne C$, and in particular there is a codeword $\alpha\in C$ with the property that $\alpha^x\notin C$.
-We make the following definition.
-(The \emph{minimum distance} $\delta$ of a code is the shortest distance between two distinct codewords.)
+The concept studied here is a generalisation of one originally studied in \cite{ntrcodes}.
+We consider the question of whether, given a code $C$ in a Hamming graph $H(m,q)$, the automorphism group $\Aut(C_s)$ of the set $C_s$ of $s$-neighbours could be larger than the automorphism group $\Aut(C)$ of the code itself (see Section~\ref{notation}).
+This question was encountered, for $s=1$, when Gillespie and Praeger were deciding upon the definition for a neighbour-transitive code (see \cite{neilphd}).
+In \cite{ntrcodes} they give an affirmative answer via the construction of an infinite family of examples.
+Similarly, the significance of the existence of $s$-elusive codes relates to the precise definition of $s$-neighbour-transitive codes (see \cite{ef2nt,aas2nt,minimal2nt,ondimblock}).